 Rory lashed out at them, one by one.

-The first he struck with the good-old-reliable thunderclap-in-the-ears trick—again, seemingly a more potent version than he’d ever used in his school days, considering that, this time, it sent blood squirting out of his target’s ears.
+The first he struck with the good-old-reliable thunderclap-in-the-ears trick—again, seemingly a more potent version than he’d ever used in his school days, seeing as, this time, it sent blood squirting out of his target’s ears.

 The second he dropped with an attack on his motor coordination, which caused him to lose his grip on his blade and collapse to the floor.